davekilian/primer/basic/index.md

 >
 > And our second solution is $-1.5$.
 Ba-da-bing, ba-da-boom, we're done!

 Say we gave 1,000 different sets of quadratic equation coefficients to a (human) computer, and asked for the solutions to all 1,0000 of them.
-After thinking through the first few sets, our friend the computer will probably start to remember the steps needed by heart, allowing him or her to churn through sets quickly.

-If you asked the computer how to compute these formulas, he or she would probably be able to conjure up something like this:
+By the time our computer friend was about, say, a few dozen equations in, it's likely he or she has nailed down the equation to a precise sequence of steps that can be executed from memory without actively thinking about them.
+If you asked our computer friend what steps those were, he or she might tell you something like this:

 > 1. **take as input** three polynomial coefficients $A$, $B$ and $C$
 > 2. **clear** the calculator